 Maybe you should not go as far as Poe, but there is nothing wrong with allowing your personal opinion to shine through in your literary criticism.
 Sometimes, your professor may even require you to express how a literary work personally affects you in terms of mood and emotion.
 After all, you first have to experience and understand this personal effect before communicating it using universal literary concepts.

-Steps to write a literary analysis essay
+Steps to writing a literary analysis essay

 As mentioned earlier, writing proper literary analysis begins with your familiarity with literary concepts and approaches.
 This basis is required for the work of reading, analyzing, and understanding a literary work.
 The diagram below shows the steps to follow to complete this process: